Elania-Marvers/Rust_MyRPG/README.md

 # Rust_MyRPG
 This is a little RPG game made with Rust
+This program is a zelda like rpg